netromdk/vermin/README.rst

   Options:
     -q    Quite mode.
 It only prints the final versions verdict.
     -v..
-Verbosity level 1 to 3. -v, -vv, and -vvv shows increasingly more information.
+Verbosity level 1 to 4. -v, -vv, -vvv, and -vvvv shows increasingly more information.
           -v     will show the individual versions required per file.
           -vv    will also show which modules, functions etc. that constitutes the requirements.
           -vvv   will also show line/col numbers.
+          -vvvv  will also show user-defined symbols being ignored.
     -t=V  Target version that files must abide by.
 Can be specified once or twice.
           If not met Vermin will exit with code 1.
     -p=N  Use N concurrent processes to analyze files (defaults to all cores = 8).